neondatabase/neon/docs/rfcs/025-generation-numbers.md

 advertising the value immediately before we started the validation RPC.
 This provides a strong ordering guarantee.

-Internally, the pagekeeper will have two remote_consistent_lsn values: the one that reflects its latest write to remote storage, and the one that reflects the most recent validation of generation number.
+Internally, the pageserver will have two remote_consistent_lsn values: the one that reflects its latest write to remote storage, and the one that reflects the most recent validation of generation number.
 It is only the latter value that may be advertised to the outside world (i.e. to the safekeeper).